 There will be individual assignments.
 Students will be expected to carry out the required work individually.
 To clarify this point, the students can talk to each other about how they tackle the assignments, but they should work on it individually.
-Since all of these assignments are going to be delivered as a MS Excel or a MS Word file, students should not give their own files to others.
+Since all these assignments are going to be delivered as a MS Excel or a MS Word file, students should not give their own files to others.
 It is very tempting for the receiving student to submit that file as his/her own and that would clearly be cheating; in that case both students would be held responsible not just the receiving one.
 If you want to help a fellow student, discuss your approach to the problem but do not give your file.

-Team assignment will be for teams with at most 3 students.
+Team assignment will for teams with 2 students (at most 3 if the total number of students is odd).
 It will be a case study requiring a managerial decision that requires statistical analysis.
+You do not have to be in the same team for all team assignments.